Learning Hub Fly Through

 All sub-contractors will be inducted into the Head Contractor’s OH&S system, which will include specific requirements of the College.

 Car park 1 will be designated for site contractors and workers.
 This will limit the parking bays available to families, staff and visitors during the development program.
-This car park is being utilised to minimise possible disruptions along Tuscany Way to local residents, buses, and families at drop off and pick up times.
+This car park is being utilised by contractors to minimise possible disruptions along Tuscany Way to local residents, buses, and families at drop off and pick up times.
 All other College car parks will remain open and available.

 Access across this car park and the service road to C/W Blocks will be closed to students during the day, except for designated ingress and egress times and the beginning and conclusion of the school day.